Financial-Times/ft-origami/docs/principles.md

 ### 6. Complete transparency

 Everything we make will be completely transparent, so developers can see how it works and not have to second guess what we're doing.
+We will communicate readily and be receptive to questions.

 ### 7. Safe encapsulation